Marcussena/FSND-capstone/README.md

 - Casting director: Can view, add, modify, or delete actors; can view and modify movies.
 - Executive producer: Can view, add, modify, or delete actors and movies.

-# Running the API [TODO]

-API endpoints can be accessed via https://capstone-fsnd-varlese.herokuapp.com/

-Auth0 information for endpoints that require authentication can be found in `setup.sh`.

 # Running tests